What went wrong? Inside Sunday's raid in Yemen by Navy SEALs

 Fifty minutes after the raiding team reached the village, the firefight was over.
 Owens was dead, and at least six American service members were injured.
 The Osprey chopper, a $70 million aircraft, was destroyed by a U.S. bomb.
 The U.S. left with communications equipment, and said that three of the 14 enemy combatants killed were top AQAP leaders.

 The grandfather of 8-year-old Nawar al-Awlaki is among those who say that non-combatant casualties were high.
-The girl received U.S. citizenship through her father, who was born in New Mexico and lived in the U.S. for a total of 20 years.
+The girl received U.S. citizenship through her father Anwar al-Awlaki, a radical cleric who was born in New Mexico and lived in the U.S. for a total of 20 years.
 Her grandfather said she was killed by gunfire during the raid, and her picture has circulated throughout the Arab world.

 On Monday, Capt.
 Jeff Davis had advised that observers should "take reports of female casualties with a grain of salt.
 Not all female casualties are civilian casualties in many cases, and certainly with this one."